Axiomatic-/palemoon-helper-scripts/README.md

 This repository provides a set of scripts that may help Pale Moon developers and enthusiasts.

-At present, it provides a script for continuous integration via Travis-CI (it is an online service for running builds from each commit pushed).
+At present, it provides the following:

+* Scripts and configuration files for continuous integration via Travis-CI (it is an online service for running builds from each commit pushed).
+* A script for pulling HSTS preload updates from mozilla-central.

 This repository may be expanded with other scripts in the future.

 ## Continuous integration with Travis-CI